janssenhenning/python-fleur-xml-design/source/index.md

 root = xmltree.getroot()
 print(f'Root Tag: {root.tag}')

+text = [node.text for node in root.findall('child')]
+print(f"Text of 'child' elements: {text}")

 text = root.xpath('//child/text()')
 print(f"Text of 'child' elements: {text}")
 ```

+The code cell above uses two equivalent methods of searching the XML tree.
+First we use
+a method of the `ElementTree` API called `findall` which searches for tags with the given
+name.
+In the second way we use a the called [XPath](https://www.w3schools.com/xml/xpath_syntax.asp) standard for specifying a path through the XML tree simlar to a file
+system path.

+The latter is used in the majority of cases in the following implementations.
+It allows us
+to be very specific with what we want to find and it allows for more complex syntax to
+[filter the results](#filtering-results).
+It also allows us to express a unique location
+in the XML file with a single string, enabling us to define mappings between the locations
+in the XML file and their attached properties.
+Further as long as a XML file is not
+recursive, i.e. a tag can contain itselve, the number of the unique locations defined by
+absolute XPaths without complex syntax is finite.
 ## Using the XML schema file

 The XML Schema files provide a great way of programmatically discovering the structure of the